versionpress/versionpress/CONTRIBUTING.md

         - [ ] @JanVoracek
         - [ ] @borekb

-    Actually something like this will be pre-filled automatically for you.
+    It will be pre-filled for you automatically via GitHub templates, just with a different reviewer (`@versionpress/core-devs` will be there by default, someone from the core team will update it to the actual list of people).

 4. **Core team reviews the PR**.
 Expect feedback – it is uncommon to receive none – and be open to it.
 The team will happily work with you to make the code contribution great.